JujuAdams/JujuAdams/README.md

 I'm currently working on:

-1. Clean Shapes
-2. Bug fixes for Scribble
+1. Bug fixes for Scribble
-3. Bento
+2. Bento